Supervisory Framework

 We use category ratings to spotlight areas where change is needed

-Risks are often connected, and some issues will impact more than one risk category.
+Risks are often connected, and some issues will impact more than one rating category.
 For example, the supervisor may determine that risk governance is the root cause of an issue that impacts a pension plan’s financial resilience.

 In these situations, we use the category ratings to reflect risk implications and spotlight where change is needed.